versionone/api-docs-staging/src/markdown-pages/webhookSubscription/index.md

   "type": "AssetChanged",
   "from": "Story",
   "attribute": ["Status"],
-  "filter": [
+  "filter": ["Scope=$Scope"],
-    "Scope=$Scope"
-  ],
   "with": {
     "$Scope": "Scope:0"
   },
-  "select": [
+  "select": ["Name", "Owners.Name"]
-    "Name",
-    "Owners.Name"
-  ]
 }
 ```

 ## Webhook

-The webhook itself will include many details about the event that has occured within VersionOne.
+The webhook itself will include many details about the event that has occurred within VersionOne.

 In each event object, the webhook will include the `webhookId`, which will allow the external system to identify which webhook subscription the response is associated with.
-It will also include a `sequenceId`, which will allow the system to determine the order in which the events occured, along with the timestamp.
-This means your external system may receive the events out of order, but you can used the sequence id to gurantee that the order is accurate!
+It will also include a `sequenceId`, which will allow the system to determine the order in which the events occurred, along with the timestamp.
+This means your external system may receive the events out of order, but you can used the sequence id to guarantee that the order is accurate!

 The webhook will also include information about the instigator, or the user who enacted the change in VersionOne that triggered the webhook, such as their name, role, email, and more.